Projects per year

 Biography

-Rowan represents the Eastern Health Clinical School on Monash University’s Diversity and Social Inclusion committee, and the faculty’s ECR steering committee.
-Rowan also serves as the Turning Point representative on Alcohol Change Victoria, a group that develops and promotes evidence-based policy responses that are known to be effective in preventing and reducing alcohol related problems.
+Rowan is actively involved in the Eastern Health Clinical School's Equity, Diversity and Inclusion Committee, aand serves as a Turning Point representative to Alcohol Change Vic, a collaboration of health and allied agencies that develops and promotes evidence-based policy responses that are known to be effective in preventing and reducing alcohol-related problems.

 Research interests

-Interactions between alcohol and other drug use and sleep and mental health outcomes including shift work and circadian rhythm disturbances
+Rowan’s research employs translational methods across genetic, behavioural, and population levels.
+He has a particular interest in interactions between alcohol and other drug use and sleep and mental health outcomes, including shift work and circadian rhythm disturbances.

-• Worked with CSIRO’s Scientist in Schools Program to engage students with science.
+- Worked with and supported the CSIRO’s STEM Professionals in Schools Program to engage students with science

 Expertise related to UN Sustainable Development Goals